Our eClass environment uses Canvas.

 In case you're feeling shy about asking questions in public, let us make two things very clear:

 - There are no stupid questions.
 When you don't understand something, it's easy to assume that it's your fault.
 It could just as easily be our fault for not explaining a difficult concept clearly enough.
 Ask questions!
 One goal in this class is to foster inquiry and discussion, especially among participants.
 If you think you know the answer to something, post it!
 Even if you're wrong, the explanation of why will likely be very instructive.

 - There is no shame in being wrong, so long as you're willing to learn from the experience.
-I've been wrong about web related issues more times than I can count, and learned more from the correction of my misperceptions than from any instance of understanding a concept the first time around.
+I've been wrong about web related issues more times than I can count, and learned more from the correction of my misconceptions than from any instance of understanding a concept the first time around.

-You should probably check into Moodle several times a week; we will be trying our best to check in every day, although we may skip weekends.
+You should probably check into canvas several times a week; we will be trying our best to check in every day, although we may skip weekends.
 If you fall behind in the course, try to catch up, and email us if you are lagging a lot.